Twin blasts shake Jerusalem, killing teen and wounding 18

 The first explosion occurred near a typically crowded bus stop on the edge of the city.
 The second went off about half an hour later in Ramot, a settlement in the city’s north.
 Police said one person died from their wounds and at least three were seriously wounded in the blasts.

-The victim was identified as Aryeh Shechopek, a teenager who was heading to a Jewish seminary when the blast went off, according to a notice announcing his death.
-Shechopek was also a Canadian citizen, according to Canada’s Ambassador to Israel Lisa Stadelbauer.
-There were conflicting reports over Shechopek’s exact age.
+The victim was identified as Aryeh Schupak, 15, who was heading to a Jewish seminary when the blast went off, according to a notice announcing his death.
+Schupak was also a Canadian citizen, according to Canada’s Ambassador to Israel Lisa Stadelbauer.

 The violence occurred hours after Palestinian militants stormed a West Bank hospital and carried out an Israeli citizen seeking treatment there after a car accident, according to the young man’s father.
 That incident could further ratchet up tensions.